cpeccei/RenderTree/README.md

 ### Convert indented lines to tree

 Type your tree structure using indented lines to represent the levels of the tree.
-Each new level must be indented using **four spaces**.
+You can use any sequence of whitespace to represent an indention level but it must be consistent across all lines.
+The indentation sequence is inferred from the second line of the tree, since by definition that must be indented.
+In the example below each level is indented by four spaces but you could just as easily use three spaces, or even a mixture of tabs and spaces, as long as the same string is used on all lines.

 There must always be a single root node that has no identation ("Alpha" in the example below).

 ```text
 Alpha